espressif/idf-eclipse-plugin/README.md

 # Changing Language
 To change the plugin language a menu is provided to show the list of available languages for the plugin.
 Remember this will only change the language of the eclipse if the required language bundles for the selected language are installed or else only the plugin interfaces will be changed.

-1. Click on the `Help` menu from menu bar
+1. Click on the `Espressif` menu from menu bar
 1. Select the `Change Language` from the menu drop down
 1. From the sub menu select the language you want
 1. Eclipse will restart with selected language